datastax/nodejs-driver/doc/upgrade-guide/README.md

 On earlier versions of the driver, the `ResultSet` exposed the property `meta` which contained the raw result metadata.
 This property was removed in the latest version.

+### Removed `DCAwareRoundRobinPolicy` `usedHostsPerRemoteDC` constructor parameter

+`DCAwareRoundRobinPolicy` no longer supports routing queries to hosts in remote data centers.
+Because of this `usedHostsPerRemoteDC` has been removed as a constructor parameter.
+This change was made because handling data center outages is better suited at a service level rather than within an application client.

 ---

 ## 3.0